These are my favourite writing tools and hacks. They help me to stay sane and organised.

 Jo Laycock.
 An intuitive designer, Jo's book covers tell a story.
 Email her, here.

 Growing your mailing list should be your number one priority as a writer.
 A healthy mailing list gives a you a ready-made audience of readers and fans who want to hear from you and buy your books and services.
 To do that, you’ll need an email service provider.

 Missinglettr.
-By far the best blog campaign tool around (and our preferred tool).
+By far the best blog campaign tool around (and my preferred tool).
 It helps you drive highly strategic and targeted social campaigns for your blog for a year.
 It even does social media, too.
 Seriously, highly recommended.

 Active Campaign.
 If you want to scale your online business, there really is no better option than Active Campaign.
 It’s email marketing on speed, and really does give you more bang for your buck.